-- Development proposals should demonstrate that they have no significant adverse impact on biodiversity, including cumulative impacts. - Development proposals likely to lead to significant loss of biodiversity will only be supported if adequate mitigation and offsetting measures are agreed with the Council. - Development proposals should consider opportunities to contribute positively to biodiversity conservation and enhancement, proportionate to the scale and nature of the proposal.
+- i.
+Development proposals should demonstrate that they have no significant adverse impact on biodiversity, including cumulative impacts. - ii.
+Development proposals likely to lead to significant loss of biodiversity will only be supported if adequate mitigation and offsetting measures are agreed with the Council.
+Development proposals affecting designated nature conservation sites shall be assessed against the requirements set out in the relevant LDP2 policy for that designation.

+iii.
+Development proposals should consider opportunities to contribute positively to biodiversity conservation and enhancement, proportionate to the scale and nature of the proposal.

 - 7.74 Biodiversity is the variety of life on Earth, including all plants, animals and fungi and the habitats in which they live.
 Under the Nature Conservation (Scotland) Act 2004, South Lanarkshire Council has a statutory duty to "further the conservation of biodiversity" and SPP requires that this duty must be reflected in development plans and development management decisions. - 7.75 New development proposals should undertake a basic site audit to determine the possible ecological issues and opportunities on the site.
 Proposals should be sited and designed to minimise adverse impacts upon biodiversity, ensuring that the development will not lead to habitat fragmentation or isolation.
 There should be no net loss of habitat therefore where on-site work is not possible; opportunities for off-site compensation should be sought.
 Development which impacts on a biodiversity asset may be required to submit a biodiversity assessment and survey.
 Further information is contained in supporting planning guidance.
 Provision for long term management and maintenance of such assets should be made as part of the development. - 7.76 New developments can offer opportunities to enhance biodiversity, particularly through the creation or restoration of habitats and connection of habitat networks.
-Use of native species for planting and landscaping can enhance developments and should be considered as a priority for the majority of sites. - 7.77 SPP makes provision for development plans to identify local nature conservation sites (LNCS) which are locally important for their biodiversity.
-At present there are no LNCS identified in South Lanarkshire, however the Council recognises that such areas require to be surveyed and identified and work has commenced on this through the Local

-Biodiversity Strategy (LBS).
+Use of native species for planting and landscaping can enhance developments and should be considered as a priority for the majority of sites.

+7.77 SPP makes provision for development plans to identify local nature conservation sites (LNCS) which are locally important for their biodiversity.
+At present there are no LNCS identified in South Lanarkshire, however the Council recognises that such areas require to be surveyed and identified and work has commenced on this through the Local Biodiversity Strategy (LBS).
 In the interim, priority will be given to the conservation and enhancement of habitats/ecosystems deemed by the LBS to be irreplaceable in the short to medium term.
 These biodiversity assets are peatland habitats (Policy NHE11), ancient woodlands (NHE13) and freshwater systems (Policy NHE12).